mongodb/docs/mms/source/usage.rst

 However, to begin collecting profile data you need to modify the value of ``setProfilingLevel`` on the database itself.
-See the `database profiler <http://www.mongodb.org/display/DOCS/Database+Profiler>`_ documentation for instructions on how to do this.
+See the `database profiler <http://www.mongodb.org/display/DOCS/Database+Profiler>`_ documentation for instructions for using the profiler.
+There is a link at the bottom of the Host Statistics page that displays the profile levels.

 Events
 ------